rxavier/poniard/README.md

 1. scikit-learn (duh)
 2. pandas
 3. XGBoost
+4. Seaborn
-4. tqdm
+5. tqdm
-5. That's it!
+6. That's it!

-Apart from `tqdm`, all dependencies most likely were going to be installed anyway, so Poniard's added footprint should be minimal.
+Apart from `tqdm` and possibly `Seaborn`, all dependencies most likely were going to be installed anyway, so Poniard's added footprint should be small.

 ## We don't do that here (AutoML)
 Poniard tries not to take control away from the user.
 As such, it is not designed to perform 2 hours of feature engineering and selection, try every model under the sun together with endless ensembles and select the top performing model according to some metric.